Dulab2020/AutoVEM/README.txt

 vcftools: http://vcftools.sourceforge.net/

 Haploview.jar (v4.2) has been provided under the tools directory.
 And please make sure the Java Runtime Environment meets the requirements of Haploview.
-For more detail about Haploview, please visit: https://www.broadinstitute.org/haploview/tutorial
+For more details about Haploview, please visit: https://www.broadinstitute.org/haploview/tutorial

 3. INSTALLATION